QuantEcon/lecture-source-jl/rst_files/dynamic_programming/ifp.rst

 In exercise 1 you will see that while VFI and TI produce similar results, the latter is much faster

-Intuition behind this fact was provided in :doc:`a previous lecture on time iteration <coleman_policy_iter>`
+Intuition behind this fact was provided in :doc:`a previous lecture on time iteration <../dynamic_programming/coleman_policy_iter>`

 Exercises
 =============